Manager, Civil Liberties

-Her caseload includes work relating to beaches of civil liberties, police assault, unlawful arrest, breaches of Data Protection laws and human rights.
+Her caseload includes work relating to civil liberties, police assault, unlawful arrest, breaches of Data Protection laws and human rights.

 She has represented clients at inquest, including families of the victims of the 2017 Manchester Arena bombing, in which 22 people lost their lives.
 Vicky has previously specialised in personal injury and has worked for two other law firms before joining Hudgell Solicitors.

 I have always been passionate about helping people who suffer hurt and loss as a result of the actions of others.
-That was always what motivated me in supporting my personal injury clients, and it remains the same with regards to breaches of human rights and in cases against police forces and state bodies.
-In many ways I feel our legal expertise and experience is needed much more when individuals find themselves making complaints, and considering legal action, against bodies such as police forces and prisons.
-Often people have to battle to get their complaints heard, and come up against legal teams whose job it is to make their claims go away.
-Our role is to fight for that individual and ensure police officers and forces are held fully to account for their actions, with complete transparency.
+That was always what motivated me in supporting my personal injury clients, and it remains the same with regards to human rights breaches and in cases against police forces and state bodies.
+In many ways I feel our legal expertise and experience is needed much more when individuals find themselves considering legal action against state bodies such as police forces and prisons.
+Our role is to fight for those individuals and ensure police officers and forces are held fully to account for their actions, with complete transparency.

 I have worked alongside Neil Hudgell in representing the family of former Welsh Cabinet Secretary Carl Sargeant, who was found dead days after being sacked from the Labour party.
 Carl committed suicide in November 2017 after being sacked from his cabinet post as Secretary for Communities and Children.
 Allegations had been made against him, but he was never told what they were, and his impending removal from government was leaked to the media before he knew.
 We were successful with our judicial review of the Welsh Government’s decision to exclude the family from participating effectively in the independent inquiry into how Mr Sargeant was sacked by the (now former) First Minister Carwyn Jones.
 We also represented the family at inquest, when the coroner recorded a conclusion of ‘suicide’ and said he believed there was ‘a real risk that future deaths will occur in the event of political sackings unless action is taken by the Welsh Government.’